cmgoffena13/Modern-Python-Project-Template/README.md

  3. We can hardcode specific environment variables to declutter our .env file.
 Ex.
 Hardcoding DATABASE_URL in TestConfig to be a sqlite database.
  4. We can overwrite any configuration if needed through an environment variable.
 Ex. `PROD_LOG_LEVEL=DEBUG`

+## Settings (Secrets)

+The settings file is setup to allow for the use of a Cloud Secret Manager.
+For development, make sure the correct DEV_ environment variables are set for cloud authentication.
+Then any other environment variables can be secret names.
+Make sure to add the environment variable names to the `BaseConfig` that are secrets.

 ## Logger

 ### Logger Components